dannytrue/dlutwbootstrap/README.md

 or use the element's configuration options (see below).

-The standard element description is rendered below the element and is supported with all form elements either via the standard element's setter (`setDescription()`) or via a configuration option:
+The standard element description is rendered below the element and is supported with all form elements on horizontal and vertical forms either via the standard element's setter (`setDescription()`) or via a configuration option:

     $this->addElement('text', 'name', array(
         'label'             => 'Name',